michelix/kubernetes-apps/applications/terminal/README.md

 This project is provided as-is for educational and personal use.

-prompt:

-Ok create a website that has a terminal like look like when you open a terminal in debian. it should also behave like it for the most actions that you can perform. the available commands should be shown when only hitting enter.
-The cursor and the theme should look like debian terminal but you can also add a ascii image when loading first that will also shown in the terminal. maybe some cool .net logo. please use following frameworks: Next.js (React + TypeScript) + FastAPI (Python) + PostgreSQL everything should work in my k8s cluster, so that i can use my argocd setup (everything is already setup ...i mean the cluster and argocd).
-I want you create the code that i can push into may github repo and from there i can configure the repo url to use it with argocd so that everything will be deployed automatically into my k8s cluster.
+## Prompt:
+Create a web application with a terminal-style interface that visually and functionally resembles the Debian terminal.
+The interface should behave like a real terminal for most common actions.
+When the user presses Enter with no input, it should display a list of available commands.
+The design should include:
+- A Debian-like cursor and theme (colors, fonts, layout).
+- An ASCII art logo (for example, a stylized .NET logo) displayed on load and within the terminal window.
+Tech stack:
+- Frontend: Next.js (React + TypeScript)
+- Backend: FastAPI (Python)
+- Database: PostgreSQL
+Infrastructure requirements:
+- The entire app must be deployable in a Kubernetes cluster.
+- It should integrate smoothly with an existing ArgoCD setup for automated deployment.
+- I should be able to push the code to my GitHub repo, configure the repository URL in ArgoCD, and have the system deploy everything automatically.